asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Patch-Contribution-Process/New-Feature-Guidelines.md

 Testing your new feature is **extremely** beneficial to those who have to review, approve, and maintain your feature.
 See [Testing](#testing) for more information.

-!!! tip **  It is **highly
+/// tip
-    recommended that all new features have tests, either using the Asterisk Unit Test framework or the Asterisk Test Suite.
+It is **highly recommended** that all new features have tests, either using the Asterisk Unit Test framework or the Asterisk Test Suite.
 If you need help writing tests for your new feature, be sure to ask on the asterisk-dev mailing list!
 Many developers are experienced in writing unit tests and functional tests, and would be happy to help point you in the correct direction.

-[//]: # (end-tip)
+///

 Is the Feature Maintainable?
 ----------------------------